drreynolds/smuhpc-workshop/source/session_2.rst

      [-10, -40, -70]

-  Here, when given three arguments, the first is the initial value, the second is the upper bound, and the third argument is the increment.
+  Here, when given three arguments, the first is the initial value, the second is the [unattained] upper bound, and the third argument is the increment.
 When given two arguments, an increment of 1 is assumed.
 When given one argument, a starting value of 0 and an increment of 1 are assumed.